MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockComponentRegistry.md

 registerCustomComponent(name: string, customComponent: BlockCustomComponent): void `

-Registers a block custom component that can be used in block JSON configuration.

 #### **Parameters**
 - **name**: *string*

-  The id that represents this custom component.
-Must have a namespace.
-This id can be specified in a block's JSON configuration under the 'minecraft:custom_components' block component.
 - **customComponent**: [*BlockCustomComponent*](BlockCustomComponent.md)

-  The collection of event functions that will be called when the event occurs on a block using this custom component id.

 > [!WARNING]
 > This function can throw errors.